CFD Trading Tutorial & Tips

 □ Trade it on a CFD Future.
 In this case, you pay a wider spread than trading on cash.
 However, you DON’T have to pay any overnight charges.
 That is a huge advantage for some traders, that tend to maintain their positions for days/weeks.

-If you are able to spot and ride strong trends, you can make decent profits by trading CFDs on Futures.
+If you can spot and ride strong trends, you can make decent profits by trading CFDs on Futures.

 (6) Capital Leverage